The Place What's Included Daily Life Pricing Show Interest

 Slow Morning

-Coffee's on.
-Fresh fruit and arepas on the counter.
+Freshly brewed coffee's from the farm.
+Fresh fruit on the counter for early risers (wink wink little ones ;).
 Some families eat early, others drift in.
 No rush.

 9:00 AM

-Kids gather by age: little ones with sensory and nature play, older ones mapping the cloud forest ecosystem or writing field journals.
+Kids gather by pods with Lorena: little ones with sensory and nature play, older ones mapping the cloud forest ecosystem or writing field journals.

 Shared Lunch